code-distortion/adapt/README.md

     protected function databaseInit(DatabaseBuilder $builder): void
     {
-        // the DatabaseBuilder $builder is pre-built to match your config
+        // The passed $builder is pre-built to match your config settings.
-        // settings.
-It uses the "default" database connection to begin with.
+        // It uses the "default" database connection to begin with.
+You can
-        // you can tell it to build a test-database for another connection
+        // tell it to build a test-database for another connection instead
-        // instead
         $builder->connection('primary-mysql');

-        // create a database for another connection
+        // You can also create a database for a second connection
         $connection = 'secondary-mysql';
         $builder2 = $this->newBuilder($connection);
         /** @var DatabaseBuilder $builder2 **/
         $builder2
-            ->migrations('path/to/other/migrations')
+            ->migrations('path/to/other/migrations');
             // … etc
     }